LiteLDev/LeviOptimize/README.md

 - **`fixChunkLeak`**: Addresses the issue of chunks remaining loaded after players leave.
 - **`optSeenPercent`**: Caches "SeenPercent" values to improve TPS, with a note of caution regarding potential hash collisions.
 - **`optPacketSender`**: Optimizes the packet sending process to improve server performance.
-  >Some plugins rely on this feature to achieve multi-threaded sending packets, it is best to keep it enabled.
+  >Some mods rely on this feature to achieve multi-threaded sending packets, it is best to keep it enabled.
 - **`optPlayerLookup`**: Optimizes the `Level::getPlayer` method to improve player lookup performance.
 - **`optPushEntity`**: Improves server performance by reducing TPS drops from entity cramming with two key options: